skyssolutions/lynxchan/src/be/Readme.md

 * `overBoardThreadCount`(Number): amount of threads that should be shown at the overboard.
 Defaults to 50.
 * `bypassMaxPosts`(Number): how many uses a block bypass will have before expires.
 Defaults to 30.
 * `bypassDurationHours`(Number): how many hours a block bypass will last.
 Defaults to 24
 * `bypassMode`(Number): mode used for bypass.
 0 means that it won`t be enabled.
-1 means that users caught in range bans and TOR users (if TOR is blocked) will be able to post if they get a bypass token.
+1 means that users caught in range bans and TOR users (if TOR is allowed to use block bypass) will be able to post if they get a bypass token.
 2 means that anyone will only be able to post if they get a bypass token.
 Defaults to 0.
 * `multiboardThreadCount`(Number): amount of threads to be displayed on the multi-board.
 If none is set, multi-board will not be enabled.
 * `concurrentRebuildMessages`(Number): maximum amount of concurrent rebuild queue messages being processed.
 * `rssDomain`: domain used on links on the RSS feeds.
 Defaults to ''.